TEAMMATES/teammates/docs/process.md

   e.g. `Remove unnecessary System.out.printlns from Java files #3942`.
 * PR description: mention the issue number in this format: `Fixes #3942`.
   Doing so will [automatically close the related issue once the PR is merged](https://github.com/blog/1506-closing-issues-via-pull-requests).
+* Ensure that "Allow edits from maintainers" is ticked.
 * You are encouraged to describe the changes you have made in your branch and how they resolve the issue.

 It is not required that you submit a PR only when your work is ready for review;